Step 1: Select a Topic

 Getting Started: Students

 By participating in History Day, you are embarking on an exciting experience that will teach you new skills, and strengthen ones you already have.
 History Day is an exciting way to understand history and explore the past.
-The competition invites you to research topics related to this year’s theme: Breaking Barriers in History.
+The competition invites you to research topics related to this year’s theme.
 This broad theme allows you to select and research an endless number of topics.
 From local to world history, and from ancient time to the recent past.

 Every journey starts with a single step.
 So what are the steps to creating a history day project?